pktmasseta/pktmasseta.github.io/_rush/index.md

         description: "IT'S TIME!
 The event you've all been waiting for.
 Call 317-PKT-RIDE for an escort to the OG rush poker tournament.
 You'll have a chance at winning airpod pros, a brand new speaker, a fitbit, and more."
         start: 7:30 PM ET
         end: 10:30 PM ET
+  - day: Monday
+    date: September 2nd
+    events:
+      - name: "Paintball with PKT"
+        description: "Join the Brothers of PKT as we ball in the paint at Boston's premier paintball arena."
+        start: 12:30 PM ET
+        end: 3:00 PM ET
+      - name: "Grillin' and Chillin'"
+        description: "Get ready to indulge in PKT's patented Glistening Glizzies™️.
+It's not a hot dog it's a hawt dawg.
+Some call it the Michael Jordan of BBQ.
+The Bussin' Burger™️ (Scottie Pippen of BBQ) will also feature."
+        start: 12:30 PM ET
+        end: 4:00 PM ET
+      - name: "PKTour"
+        start: 3:00 PM ET
+        end: 6:00 PM ET
+        description: "Have you yet to behold our beautiful Back Bay brownstone?
+Call 321-PKT-LINE to come see the house and get to know the brothers of PKT."
+      - name: "The Superior Steak Dinner"
+        description: "PKT's very own private chef will be cooking up a steak dinner fit for royalty right before our annual Poker Tournament!"
+        start: 6:00 PM ET
+        end: 8:00 PM ET
+      - name: "(P)o(K)er (T)ournament"
+        description: "IT'S TIME!
+The event you've all been waiting for.
+Call 317-PKT-RIDE for an escort to the OG rush poker tournament.
+You'll have a chance at winning airpod pros, a brand new speaker, a fitbit, and more."
+        start: 7:30 PM ET
+        end: 10:30 PM ET
 ---
 <p class="text-center">Check out our <strong>Instagram</strong> <a href="https://peckbot.com/instagram" target="_blank">@pkt.mit</a>!</p>